sahithyandev/s2/src/content/docs/data-structures-and-algorithms/data-structures/02-tree.md

 - Node with Two Children: Find the in-order successor (smallest node in the right subtree), replace the node's value with the successor's value, and then delete the successor.

+## Types

-## Balanced Tree
+### Balanced Tree

-A tree where the height of the left and right subtrees of any node differ by at most one.
+A tree data structure where the height difference between the left and right subtrees of any node is minimal, typically constrained to a specific limit.
+This ensures that operations like insertion, deletion, and searching can be performed efficiently, maintaining a time complexity close to O(log n).
+Examples of balanced trees include AVL trees and Red-Black trees.

-## AVL Tree
+### AVL Tree

-A self-balancing binary search tree where the difference in heights of left and right subtrees cannot be more than one for all nodes.
+Short for Adelson-Velsky and Landis tree.
+A self-balancing binary search tree where the difference in heights (also known as the balance factor) of the left and right subtrees of any node is at most one.
+If this condition is violated during insertion or deletion, rotations (single or double) are performed to restore balance.

+Used when frequent lookups are required, as they maintain a strict balance.

-## Red-Black Tree
+### Red-Black Tree

-A self-balancing binary search tree where each node contains an extra bit for denoting the color of the node, either red or black.
+A Red-Black Tree is another type of self-balancing binary search tree that uses an additional property: each node is assigned a color, either red or black.
+The tree maintains balance through a set of rules:
+- The root is always black.
+- Red nodes cannot have red children (no two consecutive red nodes).
+- Every path from a node to its descendant null pointers must have the same number of black nodes.

+These properties ensure that the tree remains approximately balanced, allowing for efficient operations.

+Used in applications like implementing associative arrays and priority queues.